Click to listen

 The Sacramento-San Joaquin Delta is home to a half million people.
 In the fourth part of our series, we examine the culture of the Delta and talk to residents about their concerns over its future.

 California is the nation’s largest agricultural state.
 It would not be possible without water from the Delta.
 Farmers say the water is their lifeblood, but it’s been cut back year after year.

 The Sacramento-San Joaquin Delta was once a vast tidal marshland and inland estuary.
-Now thousands of miles of fragile levees surround artificial islands below sea level.
+Now miles of fragile levees surround artificial islands below sea level.
 More than 90 percent of wetlands have disappeared, and native fish are dying.

 Both the federal Central Valley Project and the State Water Project rely on the Sacramento-San Joaquin Delta to bring water to central and southern California.
 Amy Quinton takes us on a 700 mile journey following California's water supply.